 We are an association of more than 1,800 professors and graduate students who are standing up publicly to say that viewpoint diversity is necessary for the health of an institution such as a university that thrives on disagreement and challenge.

 All of us endorsed this statement when we joined: “I believe that university life requires that people with diverse viewpoints and perspectives encounter each other in an environment where they feel free to speak up and challenge each other.
-I am concerned that many academic ﬁelds and universities currently lack sufﬁcient viewpoint diversity—particularly political diversity.
-I will support viewpoint diversity in my academic ﬁeld, my university, my department, and my classroom.”
+I am concerned that many academic ﬁelds and universities currently lack sufﬁcient viewpoint diversity.
+I support viewpoint diversity, mutual understanding, and constructive disagreement in my academic ﬁeld, my institution, my department, and my classroom.”

 No. Our tendency to challenge orthodoxy occasionally appeals to people on the right; our emphases on empathy, diversity, and tolerance occasionally appeal to people on the left.
 However, Our mission–to improve the quality of research and education in universities–is apolitical.
 As far as we know, we are the most politically diverse and politically balanced large group or society of professors to be found anywhere in the academy: according to the latest data, 16% of our members self-identify as conservative, 17% as progressive, 25% as centrist, and 26% as libertarian.
 Our members share our vision, and in its pursuit see these political differences as a jumping off point for constructive disagreement.